krateoplatformops/eventrouter/README.md

 # EventRouter

-This service serves as an active watcher of event resource in the kubernetes system, which takes those events and pushes them to a user specified _HTTP hook_ (called _Registration_).
+This service serves as an active watcher of event resource in the kubernetes system, which:

+- consider only events related to _involvedObjects_ with a composition identifier
+- takes those events and pushes them to a user specified _HTTP hook_ (called _Registration_)

-this service will POST to the specified _endpoint_ a JSON containing the event info.
+The service will POST to the specified _endpoint_ a JSON containing the event info.

 Here a sample event info: